maheshmuttintidev/Ticaret-Static-Website/README.md

-# Ticaret
+# This is simple Ticaret Website using HTML, CSS and JS
-This is our Personal Project to Startup Company